 Our goal is to bring awareness to the rare spinal disorder that can cause serious neurological issues.
 We are in no way providing medical advice and are only interested in bringing awareness to this disorder as parents.
 Spinal cords move freely in the spinal canal as we grow from children to adults.
-Tethered Cord Syndrome (TCS) occurs when the tissue is attached to the spinal cord and limits the movement of it.
-We noticed the "crooked butt" when she was born; however, didn't notice the sacral dimple (it was hidden from plain sight) until after her bath one day at six-months.
-I mentioned the finding to her pediatrician, at that time, who recommended an ultrasound.
-Our current pediatrician (as well as her surgeon) adamantly mentions, at every appointment, that she could have been diagnosed sooner.
+Tethered Cord Syndrome (TCS) occurs when tissue is attached to the spinal cord and limits its movement.
+We noticed the "crooked butt" when she was born; however, we didn't notice the sacral dimple (it was hidden from plain sight) until after her bath one day at six months.
+I mentioned the finding to her pediatrician at that time, who recommended an ultrasound.
+Our current pediatrician (as well as her surgeon) adamantly mentions at every appointment that she could have been diagnosed sooner.
 As parents, we don't have a trained eye or expertise to know what to look for.
 A medical professional should have noticed when she was examined since her signs were visible.

-Once abnormalities occur, it's irreversible.
-Early detection is important, I joined a Facebook group after our daughter was diagnosed and it is truly hard to not get emotional seeing the many children, around the world, affected by something that causes serious neurological issues if unknown and untreated (surgery).
+Once abnormalities occur, they're irreversible.
+Early detection is important.
+I joined a Facebook group after our daughter was diagnosed, and it is truly hard to not get emotional seeing the many children around the world affected by something that causes serious neurological issues if unknown and untreated (surgery).

-Some Visible Signs In Babies: Sacral dimple, asymmetrical gluteal cleft (crooked butt crack), skin discoloration, or hairy patch on the lower back.
+Some visible signs in babies: sacral dimple, asymmetrical gluteal cleft (crooked butt crack), skin discoloration, or a hairy patch on the lower back.

-Some Symptoms In Older Children to Adults: Multiple leg issues such as pain, numbness, tingling, deformities; bowel and bladder problems; motor skills issues, back pain, changes in the way the feet look (curled toes), walking on the tip of your toes, or abnormal curve of the spine.
+Some Symptoms in Older Children and Adults: Multiple leg issues such as pain, numbness, tingling, and deformities; bowel and bladder problems; motor skills issues; back pain; changes in the way the feet look (curled toes); walking on the tip of your toes; or an abnormal curve of the spine.